Skip to main content

 Criteria Details Score

-5a) No system accounts used The digital worker doesn’t have any system accounts that are used to access databases, web applications, etc. 0
+5a) No system accounts used The digital worker does not use any system accounts to access databases, web applications, etc. 0

-5b) Standard system account(s) (Roles limited by the business function) The digital worker uses one or more system accounts that have a login (e.g., username, password, multi-factor authentication) to access databases, web applications, etc. The user privileges within the system account(s) are standard business user roles and have no system administrator privileges.
-The standard user roles are defined by the agencies and may include any combination of the following: read, write, execute, and delete.
+5b) Standard system account(s) (Roles limited by the business function) The digital worker uses one or more system accounts that have a login (e.g., username, password, multifactor authentication) to access databases, web applications, etc. The user privileges within the system account(s) are standard business user roles and have no system administrator privileges.
+Agencies define the standard user roles, and they may include any combination of the following: read, write, execute, and delete.
 10

 Factor 6 – Does the digital worker act on its own insights?

 This factor assesses the extent to which a human is involved in approving the decisions of digital workers.
-Digital workers that generate insights and then use those insights to make decisions or complete actions are seen as having a greater potential adverse impact compared to digital workers that only generate insights or that generate insights but have a human review before completing a subsequent action.
+Digital workers that generate insights and then use those insights to make decisions or complete actions have a greater potential adverse impact compared to digital workers that only generate insights or that generate insights but have a human review an action before its completion.

 Criteria Details Score

-6a) Digital worker develops insights but does not take action on its insights The digital worker develops insights but doesn’t take separate action based on the insights. (e.g., a digital worker is used to diagnose a patient based on medical history data fed to a machine learning algorithm, then the digital worker only provides a diagnosis recommendation and doesn’t take any additional actions.)
+6a) Digital worker develops insights but does not act on its insights The digital worker develops insights but does not take separate action based on the insights (e.g., a digital worker helps diagnose a patient based on medical history data fed to a machine learning algorithm.
+The digital worker only provides a diagnosis recommendation and does not take any additional actions).
 0

-6b) Digital worker develops insights and acts on the insights after human review The digital worker is used first to develop insights.
-A human then reviews the insight and either edits or approves the insight. (e.g., a digital worker is used to diagnose a patient based on medical history data, then the tool will use the data to develop a diagnosis and recommended treatment [insight].
-The doctor will review the diagnosis and recommended treatment.
-If the doctor disagrees with the insight, they will amend it; if the doctor agrees, they will approve it.
-Then, the digital worker administers the treatment to the patient.)
+6b) Digital worker develops insights and acts on the insights after human review The digital worker first helps to develop insights.
+A human then reviews the insights and either edits or approves them (e.g., a digital worker helps diagnose a patient based on medical history data.
+Then the tool uses the data to develop a diagnosis and a recommended treatment [insight].
+The doctor will review the diagnosis and the recommended treatment.
+If the doctor disagrees with the insight, the doctor will amend it; if the doctor agrees, the doctor will approve it.
+Then, the digital worker will administer the treatment to the patient).
 5

-6c) Digital worker develops insight and acts on the insights without human review or approval before the action is taken The tool develops insights and then uses the insight to determine a course of action.
-The tool proceeds with this action without human review of the initial insight. (e.g., a digital worker recommends a diagnosis and treatment based on data from the patient’s medical history.
-The digital worker acts on this recommendation by administering treatment to the patient without a doctor’s intermediary review.)
+6c) Digital worker develops insight and acts on the insights without human review or approval before the action is taken The tool develops insights and then uses these insights to determine a course of action.
+The tool proceeds with this action without human review of the initial insight (e.g., a digital worker recommends a diagnosis and treatment based on data from the patient’s medical history.
+The digital worker acts on this recommendation by administering treatment to the patient without a doctor’s intermediary review).
 10

 Appendix B. Critical Case Study